wesbarnett/flask-project/README.md

 I found [this](https://github.com/Preetam/transverse/tree/master/.github)
 repository helpful in setting up Ansible for use with Github workflows and actions and just want to give a shout out to it.

+I was also inspired by the work done by [fastpages](https://github.com/fastai/fastpages/) which uses Github workflows and actions to automatically update Github pages.
+I definitely looked at several of their files and borrowed some of their ideas!

 ## See also